Keep reading to discover:

 Volumizing Shampoo and Revitalizing Conditioner is gentle enough on hair for daily use.
 It will boost shine by nourishing your scalp, and leave your hair feeling healthier.
-And because it’s free of parabens and sulfates, it’s also one of the safest products to use on stressed or damaged hair that has undergone any chemical treatment.
+And because it’s free of parabens and SLS, it’s also one of the safest products to use on stressed or damaged hair that has undergone any chemical treatment.

-The Bottom Line is You Have Two Choices...
+The Bottom Line Is You Have Two Choices...